GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Application

 \subsection{Description}

 In the following section, the applicability of \galexi towards large-scale test cases is demonstrated for the turbulent flow within a NASA Rotor \num{37} rectilinear transonic compressor cascade.
 This rotor was originally employed in one of four transonic axial-flow compressor stages designed and tested at the NASA Lewis Research Center in the late 1970s~\cite{Reid1978}.
 With its geometry parameters and measurement data publicly available~\cite{Moore1980,Suder1996}, the rotor has since become a benchmark test case in the turbomachinery research community including CFD studies~\cite{Denton1997}, investigation of optimization techniques~\cite{Benini2004}, tip leakage flow analysis~\cite{Seshadri2015}, and uncertainty quantification approaches~\cite{Loeven2010}.
 At its design point, the rotor operates with a blade tip Mach number of \num{1.4939}, generating an overall pressure ratio of \num{2.106}.
 The setup investigated here corresponds to a ground-idle condition, providing a tip Mach number of \num{0.824} with a total pressure ratio of \num{1.305}.
 The cascade geometry is generated by unwinding the blade profile at mid-span and extruding for \SI{5}{\percent} of the chord length.
 The resulting Reynolds number based on the inflow velocity and the rotor chord is \num{972550}.
 The low operating point and the position at mid-span results in an inlet relative Mach number of \num{0.758} and an incidence relative to the mean camberline of \SI{10.1}{\degree}.
-As a result of the high subsonic inflow velocity and near-stall condition, a transonic expansion region forms on the suction side near the leading edge.
+Validation of the FLEXI solution against experimental integral data at mid-span is given in \citet{Kopper2024}.
+Results obtained from \galexi were confirmed to match the solution of the CPU-based framework.
+Both solvers predict a transonic expansion region forms on the suction side near the leading edge as a result of the high subsonic inflow velocity and near-stall condition.
 The region is terminated with a near-normal shock and subsequent shock-boundary-layer interaction with flow separation occurring throughout the suction side.
 On the pressure side, a small laminar separation region forms which is subsequently terminated by turbulent re-attachment.